CaroEvans/Zero_Waste_Shop/README.md

 1. Rolify - role creation
 1. Unsplash - royalty free stock photos

-## 9. Bugs/Future Updates
+## 10. Bugs
-1. Allow visitors to see pages without logging in or signing up - as per workflow diagram.
+1. Can't see any pages without logging in or signing up.
+1. Can't add a category if it isn't listed from the Products page.

+##11.
+Future Updates
 1. Give buyers way to message sellers.
 1. Ensure customers set up a profile first before they can buy - so sellers always have their shipping address.
 1. Facilitate shipping and returns.